Montandalar/ScaleImpTcl/README.md

 sorry!

 #### MacOS - as an application

+Follow the above instructions in 'Building ScaleImp', and then package the application as a .app along with scaleimp.icns and info.plist (TODO WIP)

 I have yet to work out how to turn a tclkit into an application.
 When I do, I'll give instructions on how to assemble the compiled tclkit into an application which you can put on the dock and it will have icons.